 The Importance of Drying in PCB Cleaning

-There are different ways to dry PCBs depending on the cleaning process used including in-line aqueous cleaning, benchtop scrubbing or vapor degreasing.
-This article outlines the various techniques and tools used when drying PCBs either in a vapor degreaser or at the benchtop.
+There are different ways to dry PCBs depending on the cleaning process used.
+These include in-line aqueous cleaning, benchtop scrubbing or vapor degreasing.
+This article outlines the various techniques and tools used when drying PCBs.
+Either in a vapor degreaser or at the benchtop.
 Whether using heat, vapor, wipes or compressed gas, there is a drying method available to ensure printed circuit boards are not only clean, but also dry for optimum reliability and performance.